 Lucio Fulci’s Western Massacre Time (Tempo di Massacro, The Brute and the Beast) opens with a scene that would be right at home in the horror films he would become famous for.
 Jason ‘Junior’ Scott (Nino Castelnuovo, Star Odyssey, Strip Nude for Your Killer) and his men stage what at first looks to be a fox hunt until we see the prey is human.
 Once they run the man down they let the dogs tear him apart as Jason watches with a look on his face that suggests he’s having an orgasm.

-Tom Corbett (Franco Nero, Django, Die Hard 2) is called back to the hometown he left years ago.
+Tom Corbett (Franco Nero, Django, Die Hard 2: Die Harder) is called back to the hometown he left years ago.
 He finds it under the rule of Mr. Scott (Giuseppe Addobbati, Nightmare Castle, Kill Baby, Kill) and his son Jason.
-They’ve laid claim to the town and all the surrounding land, including the family farm which Tom’s brother Jeff (George Hilton, Atlantis Interceptors, All the Colours of the Dark) inherited.
+They’ve laid claim to the town and all the surrounding land, including the family farm that Tom’s brother Jeff (George Hilton, Atlantis Interceptors, All the Colours of the Dark) inherited.

 Jeff is now a drunk living in a shack on the edge of town.
 He insists Tom leave immediately.
 After Carradine (John Bartha, Cannibal Ferox, Mission Stardust), the man who sent for him, and his family are killed, Tom is left with no choice but to fight back.